JustinHoyt/PoshPlus/README.md

 ## Installation
 - Run `./install.ps1`
 - Open ConEm - the new terminal that comes installed
+- In the startup menu screen
+    - Set the startup shell to Powershell Admin
     - Set the color scheme to Solarized
 - Change the Main Console Font and Alternative Console Font to Meslo LG M for Powerline
     - This font comes installed with the installation script